GuillaumeFalourd/formulas-github/github/create/branch/README.md

 ## Description

-This formula allows the user to create a new branch remotely on a repository he can access.
+This formula allows the user to create a new branch remotely on a repository he can access, and to set it as default if needed.

 ## Demo